In the context of operant conditioning, which of the following be... | Study Prep in Pearson+

 1

-Step 1: Understand the concept of reinforcers in operant conditioning.
-Reinforcers are stimuli that increase the likelihood of a behavior occurring again in the future.
+Step 1: Understand the concept of operant conditioning, which involves learning through consequences that follow behavior, either increasing or decreasing the likelihood of that behavior occurring again.

+Step 2: Recall that reinforcement in operant conditioning is any consequence that increases the likelihood of a behavior reoccurring, while punishment decreases it.

-Step 2: Differentiate between positive and negative reinforcers.
-Positive reinforcers add a pleasant stimulus to increase behavior, while negative reinforcers remove an unpleasant stimulus to increase behavior.
+Step 3: Differentiate between positive and negative reinforcement: positive reinforcement involves adding a stimulus after a behavior to increase its frequency, whereas negative reinforcement involves removing an unpleasant stimulus to increase behavior.

-Step 3: Recognize that harmful reinforcers are a special category where the stimulus increases behavior but leads to negative long-term consequences for the individual, despite the short-term increase in behavior.

-Step 4: Contrast harmful reinforcers with punishers, which are stimuli intended to decrease the likelihood of a behavior, often immediately and unpleasantly.
+Step 4: Analyze the options given: identify which one describes adding a desirable stimulus after a behavior to increase its likelihood, which aligns with the definition of positive reinforcement.

+Step 5: Conclude that the correct definition of positive reinforcement is 'Adding a desirable stimulus after a behavior to increase the likelihood that the behavior will occur again.'

 Watch next